chloeip/dtimsprep/readme.md

 Currently only the `merge` module is included, but other modules may be added in the future.

+There is an ongoing effort to accelerate and parallelise the merge function under a new repo called [megamerge](https://github.com/thehappycheese/megamerge)

 ### 1.1.
 Dependencies

 This package depends on Pandas (tested with version 1.3.1) and is most likely to